VirgilSecurity/virgil-passport-pythia/README.md

 [Passport](http://www.passportjs.org/) strategy for authenticating with the Virgil [Pythia PRF](https://eprint.iacr.org/2015/644.pdf) service.

-This module lets you aithenticate using a username and password while protecting the passwords cryptographically using the Pythia PRF service.
+This module lets you authenticate using a username and password while protecting the passwords cryptographically using the Pythia PRF service.
 We'll refer to passwords protected with the Pythia PRF service as [Breach-Proof Password](https://developer.virgilsecurity.com/docs/go/use-cases/v1/breach-proof-password).

 By plugging into Passport, Breach-Proof Password support can be easily and unobtrusively integrated into any application or framework that supports